 - 2 Tablespoons wine or white vinegar

 - 1 green pepper, chopped large

-- 1 can pineapple rings, cut in quarters
+- 1 can pineapple rings, cut into quarters

 - 1 pack sliced mushrooms